chrishunt/stories/src/markdown/2019-01-30-3-times-to-maupin.md

 Beyond this locked gate, the road continues for about another 45 minutes, then terminates at a railroad track and a bridge.
 There's a very small "town" called North Junction just below this bridge.
+This town is an old paymaster station and is littered beautifully with old railroad equipment and railroad cars.
 I use the term "town" loosely here because it's actually a collection of about 5-7 houses and nobody actually lives there.

 </div>